subhadiip333/Modern-Chair/README.md

 # Modern-Chair
-E-Commerce Page based on HTML and CSS application.
+E-Commerce Page based on HTML and CSS.

-Describes a product, here it is a chair,
+Describes a product, here it's a chair,

-Have colour switch option and animations added
+Have colour switch option and animations added.